Wednesday, March 3, 2010

 You can have mutiple bull flag screens for different time periods, and perhaps you want those that also have good fundimentals.
 I like to try to find stocks that are consolidating near there high with earnings comming up as those usually are setting up very nicely, and setting a stop buy order on the breakout can leave very good results.

-Notice the bull flag before gold broke out when it was around 500 in early 06.
-Now golds approaching 1000.
-Sometimes a stock will flag down, and then meet support at the Moving Average.
+(image has been lost) <-- Notice the bull flag before it broke out.
+THis is when gold was around 500 in early 06.
+Now golds approaching 1000. <--Sometimes a stock will flag down, and then meet support at the Moving Average.
 If it bounces then it will go up and hit the trendline resistance and then bounce down to support again.
 The support and resistance will squeeze together, and that's when the value of the stock (or commodity) will make it's move.
+When to sell?

 Generally if you look at a stocks movement BEFORE the consolidation you can take half the gain from the start of the rally until the consolidation period.
 Add that gain to the bottom of the consolidation, and that's a pretty decent limit sell point.
 You can take some of your shares and sell them before hand, some at that point, and then some after if you would like.